 A recent GoSkills article spotlighted a critical gap professional services businesses need to be aware of if they want to achieve hypergrowth.
 In their article, they reference the Project Management Institute’s (PMI) 2016 Pulse of the Profession report, which states that out of every $1 billion invested in projects, $122 million is wasted due to poor execution.
 In PMI’s 2017 report, they project that by 2027, employers will need more than 87 million people working in project management related roles.
 Let those numbers sink in.

-This year, Wrike did a survey measuring the biggest professional services project management challenges.
+This year, Wrike did a survey measuring the biggest business and professional services project management challenges.
 The most interesting results?
 Teams aren’t just facing one main challenge around project management — it’s many challenges intertwined.

 Keeping projects on track, managing different client processes, too many projects, too many manual tasks, consolidating feedback, disconnected tools — is your head spinning yet?